 The student will continue to develop the skills learned in EQ 121 and learn how to canter.
 Fall and Spring, every year.
 Requires the consent of the instructor.
+Course may be repeated.

 EQ 133 Beginning Western Riding Level II (1)